When Is an Audit Required for a Nonprofit?

 How Should a Nonprofit Organization Prepare for an Audit?

-Usually, an auditor will do a pre-engagement meeting where they detail the information they will need before the audit, but it helps when an entity does these things regularly:
+Usually, an auditor will do a pre-engagement meeting where they detail the information they will need before the audit, but it helps when an entity does these things regularly to help with an efficient audit process:

 What Happens After an Audit is Completed?